 Where to go from here

-Bottom line: with the Drupal 7 end-of-life date coming next year, now is the time to scope your site changes.
+Bottom line: with the Drupal 7 end-of-life date coming up, now is the time to scope your site changes.
 But where do you go from here?
 The next few articles in this series explore how and when to upgrade from Drupal 7 to Drupal 9 and alternate solutions if upgrading isn’t a good choice for your organization.
 Stay tuned!